denten-papers/cambridge-materiality/main.md

 read a book, but in practice, we now must discuss where and how it is to be understood.

-The material conditions of a thought can often be disregarded in favor of its ideational content, as when we refer to Zora Neale Hurston's *Of Mule and Men* (1935) we imply equally the numerous editions of the work, published since 1935, but crucially not her hand-written manuscripts nor her ethnographic notes in preparation for the novel, available in parts at the American Folklife Center in the Library of Congress; at the Beinecke Rare Book and Manuscript
+The material conditions of a thought can often be disregarded in favor of its ideational content, as when we refer to Zora Neale Hurston's *Mules and Men* (1935) we imply equally the numerous editions of the work, published since 1935, but crucially not her hand-written manuscripts nor her ethnographic notes in preparation for the novel, available in parts at the American Folklife Center in the Library of Congress; at the Beinecke Rare Book and Manuscript